WebOrigami/docs/src/content/framework/templates.md

 Hello, \{{ name }}.
 ```

-You can evaluate a template like this in the context of an object such as a graph or data object.
+You can evaluate a template in the context of data, such as an object defined in a data file.

 ```console
 $ cat alice.yaml